BladBestGirl/Wii-Guide/_pages/en_US/wiimmfi.md

 ### Automatic patching using a USB Loader

-If you are already using USB Loader GX, try updating it to the most recent version.
-Then, there should be a "private server" setting (both in the global loader options and in the game options) which you can set to "Wiimmfi" to make the USB Loader automatically patch every game you start to work with Wiimmfi.
+If you are already using USB Loader GX or WiiFlow, try updating it to the most recent version.
+Then, there should be a "private server" setting (both in the global loader options and in the game options) which you can set to "Wiimmfi" to make the USB Loader automatically patch the game to work with Wiimmfi.

 ### ISO Patching